Voluntary and community sector and VCS referral form

 Rainham Foodbank offers a limited range of certified English Language Lessons (ESOL) allowing newly settled individuals to boost their English proficiency, improve social and communication skills, and foster a greater quality of life for new residents.

-Additionally, RFB provides a setting for guests to come together and practice their conversational English, sharing stories, laughs and homemade food in a casual, welcoming environment.
+Additionally, RFB provides a setting for guests to come together and practice their conversational English, share stories, laugh and bring homemade food in a casual and welcoming environment.

 Rainham foodbank also offers counselling for those who require access to support administered on a 1-1 basis.